Felipe VI: Portugal

 During the reign of Felipe VI, good relations between Spain and Portugal have continued.
 After his visit to the Vatican, Felipe dedicated his second foreign visit to Portugal, in July 2015.
 There, he met with President Aníbal Cavaco Silva and Prime Minister Pedro Passos Coelho, and stated that the relationship between the two countries was "not only the relationship of good neighbors, but of brother countries" and remembered that his grandfather, Infante Juan, Count of Barcelona, chose Portugal to live while in exile.
 He also made it clear that he intended to keep the good relationship between the neighbor countries.

 After the election of Marcelo Rebelo de Sousa as new president of Portugal, he made his first official visit to a foreign country to Spain in March 2016.
-The king, who had attended the inauguration of Rebelo de Sousa early that month, and the Portuguese leader, had established a very good relationship, being described as a true friendship.
-In addition to courtesy and institutional visits, it is very common to see both leaders in each other's countries as well as attending various events led by the other.
-Examples of this good relationship are the support that the Portuguese president gave to the king when the monarch was awarded with the World Peace & Liberty Award from the World Association of Jurists in 2018, the private visit that Rebelo de Sousa made to Spain in 2020 to visit the Prado Museum, and having a private lunch with the monarch at Zarzuela Palace, as well as in 2021, when they were seen eating on a public terrace near the Royal Palace of Madrid.
-Also, Rebelo de Sousa welcomed Leonor, Princess of Asturias in Lisbon in her first international trip.
+The king, who had attended the inauguration of Rebelo de Sousa early that month, and the Portuguese leader had established a very good relationship, being described as a true friendship.
+In addition to courtesy and institutional visits, it was very common to see both leaders in each other's countries as well as attending various events led by the other.
+Examples of this relationship are the support that the Portuguese president gave to the king when the monarch was awarded with the World Peace & Liberty Award from the World Association of Jurists in 2018, the private visit that Rebelo de Sousa made to Spain in 2020 to visit the Prado Museum, and having a private lunch with the monarch at Zarzuela Palace, and when they were seen eating on a public terrace near the Royal Palace of Madrid in 2021.
+Also, Rebelo de Sousa welcomed Leonor, Princess of Asturias in Lisbon during her first international trip and also to Infanta Sofía when she moved to the Portuguese capital to study.
+Rebelo de Sousa made his last international trip as president to Spain on 20 February 2026.